kint-php/kint/writing-plugins.md

 Renderers don't have a unified plugin system, it's implemented by the individual renderers at will.

-The one common factor is that parser plugins will attach strings to the `hints` array on `Kint_Object` and `Kint_Object_Representation` which the renderer can use to decide what to do without having to re-parse the objects.
+The one common factor is that parser plugins will attach strings to the `hints` array on objects and representations which the renderer can use to decide what to do without having to re-parse the objects.

 In the case of the rich renderer there are 2 separate plugin pools, where the key is the hint and the value is the plugin class:

-* `Kint_Renderer_Rich::$object_renderers`: How to render an object itself.
+* `Kint\Renderer\RichRenderer::$object_plugins`: How to render an object itself.
 This alters both the way the bar for an object appears, and how the children are rendered.
 For example, it's an object renderer that adds the color swatch to the bar for a color string.
-* `Kint_Renderer_Rich::$tab_renderers`: How to render an individual tab.
+* `Kint\Renderer\RichRenderer::$tab_plugins`: How to render an individual tab.
 For example, how to render the docstring when you open a method.

 You can also write your own renderer from scratch.
 For an example see the [kint-js project](https://github.com/kint-php/kint-js).